Last updated: Nov 15, 2024, 11:30 a.m. PT

 6. Exfiltration through inline URL to external cloud storage location: identify instances where data might be copied from Snowflake tables to external cloud storage locations, such as Amazon S3, Google Cloud Storage, Azure Blob Storage, by scanning for the COPY INTO command followed by a valid URL.

-The method extracts any external cloud storage locations found in the QUERY_TEXT and flags these instances.
+The function extracts any URLs found in the QUERY_TEXT and flags these instances.
 If an extracted URL is unfamiliar or not part of your organization's regular data transfer locations, this should be considered a red alert for potential malicious activity.
+An attacker could leverage this method to exfiltrate sensitive data to an external storage location under their control

 By default, Snowflake allows the use of COPY INTO <location> to unload data to external URLs.
 To mitigate this risk and prevent unauthorized data exfiltration, you can configure Snowflake to block such actions.
 This can be done by setting the PREVENT_UNLOAD_TO_INLINE_URL parameter to true.
-This setting ensures that attempts to unload data to an inline URL are automatically prevented.
+This setting ensures that attempts to unload data to an inline URL are automatically prevented, adding an essential layer of security to your Snowflake environment.

 In the QUERY_HISTORY view, various detections help identify outliers.
 During threat hunting, one standout detection is Anomaly Detection in New Daily Resource Access, which serves as an excellent lead generator for further investigation.
 This detection method combines two layers of anomaly detection